-Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almos We say "(No deductible)" when it do t all benefits in this Section.
-Professional services tes not apply.
-We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
-Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
+Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost We say "(No deductible)" when it do t all benefits in this Section. es not apply.
+Professional services We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Your cost-sharing responsibilities are no greate than for other illnesses or conditions.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: PPO: Services in a physician's office\$20 copayment (No deductible) Diagnostic evaluation Services outside the physician's office15% of Crisis intervention and stabilization for acute episodes the Plan allowance • Medication evaluation and management (pharmacotherapy) Non-PPO: 25% of the Plan allowance and any • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment difference between our allowance and the billed amount • Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Diagnostics • Outpatient diagnostic tests provided and billed by a licensed mental PPO: 15% of the Plan allowance health and substance abuse practitioner Non-PPO: 25% of the Plan allowance any • Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility difference between our allowance and the billed amount Inpatient hospital or other covered facility Inpatient services provided and billed by a hospital or other covered facility PPO: \$100 copayment for each inpatient stay Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Non-PPO: \$300 copayment for each inpatient stay and 25% of the covered charges • Inpatient diagnostic tests provided and billed by a hospital or other covered facility Outpatient hospital or other covered facility Outpatient services provided and billed by a hospital or other covered PPO: 15% of the Plan allowance facility Services such as partial hospitalization, half-way house, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount - Partial hospitalization includes a time-limited, ambulatory, active treatment program that: Offers intensive clinical services that are coordinated and structured in stable surroundings; and
+Services include: In-network: Services in a physician's office -\$20 copayment (No deductible) Diagnostic evaluation Services outside the physician's office15% Crisis intervention and stabilization for acute episodes of the Plan allowance Medication evaluation and management (pharmacotherapy) Out-of-network: 25% of the Plan allowance • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment and any difference between our allowance and the billed amount Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Diagnostics Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner In-network: 15% of the Plan allowance Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Out-of-network: 25% of the Plan allowance any difference between our allowance and the billed amount npatient hospital or other covered facility Inpatient services provided and billed by a hospital or other covered facility In-network: \$100 copayment for each inpatient stay (No deductible) Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Out-of-network: \$300 copayment for each inpatient stay and 25% of the covered charges (no deductible) Inpatient diagnostic tests provided and billed by a hospital or other covered facility Outpatient hospital or other covered facility Outpatient services provided and billed by a hospital or other covered facility In-network: 15% of the Plan allowance Services such as partial hospitalization, half-way house, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment Out-of-network: 30% of the Plan allowance and any difference between our allowance and the billed amount Partial hospitalization includes a time-limited, ambulatory, active treatment program that: Offers intensive clinical services that are coordinated and structured in stable surroundings; and 1 10 111